From Russia with haste: Mass exodus of companies amid outrage over Ukraine invasion | DW | 02.03.2022

 On Tuesday, Exxon Mobil announced it would exit its Russian gas and oil concerns, worth around $4 billion.
 France's TotalEnergies says it will no longer provide funding for new Russian projects, but it will remain active in the country.

-In his State of the Union address on Tuesday night, US President Joe Biden confirmed that the US was joining the EU and Canada in banning Russian flights from its airspace, further hitting the country's aviation sector.
+In his State of the Union address on Tuesday night, United States President Joe Biden confirmed that the US was joining the EU and Canada in banning Russian flights from its airspace, further hitting the country's aviation sector.

 Boeing says it is suspending major operations in Russia, including parts, maintenance and technical support for airlines in the country.